hgreenstein/.dotfiles/README.md

 ## Description:
 This repository contains links to multiple different configurations that live across my WSL and Linux Mint Environments.

-This folder repository is intented to live in either the hone directory or .config directory and the invidual directorys and .config files are symbolically linked with the `ln -s` bash command to the appropriate directory, example `~/.bashrc`
+This folder repository is intented to live in either the home directory or .config directory and the invidual directorys and .config files are symbolically linked with the `ln -s` bash command to the appropriate directory, example `~/.bashrc`

 ### Neovim Config Example Image: